Skip to main content

 Spamtrap

-A spam trap is an email address specifically set up to attract spam.
-These addresses are not used for regular communication and do not belong to real users.
-Any email sent to a spam trap address is, by definition, unsolicited, making it a reliable indicator of spam or other malicious activities.
+A spam trap is an email address set up specifically to attract spam.
+These addresses are not used for regular communication and do not belong to real users, so any message sent to one is, by definition, unsolicited.
+Spam traps therefore provide a reliable indicator of spam activity.